Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: BACKGROUND and INTRODUCTION

-In the context of the extensive experimental studies of Majorana nanowires~\cite{das2012zerobias,deng2012anomalous,mourik2012signatures,churchill2013superconductornanowire,finck2013anomalous,nichele2017scaling,zhang2017quantized,zhang2021large,song2021large,microsoftquantum2023inasal,aghaee2025interferometric} following the theoretical predictions, it became clear that the nanowires used in all the early experiments up to 2020 were both very short $(L< \xi)$ and very disordered ($\Delta<\sigma$), and the experimentally observed zero-bias conductance peaks (ZBCP) are simply low-energy fermionic Andreev bound states (ABS) accidentally localized near one wire end (but not both).~\cite{pan2020physical,dassarma2021disorderinduced,ahn2021estimating,dassarma2023search,kouwenhoven2025perspective,zhang2017quantized} The experimentally studied systems were never in the topological phase, and the accidental ABS appeared through fine-tuning.
+In the context of the extensive experimental studies of Majorana nanowires~\cite{das2012zerobias,deng2012anomalous,mourik2012signatures,churchill2013superconductornanowire,finck2013anomalous,nichele2017scaling,zhang2017quantized,zhang2021large,song2021large,microsoftquantum2023inasal,aghaee2025interferometric} following the theoretical predictions, it became clear that the nanowires used in all the early experiments up to 2020 were both very short $(L< \xi)$ and very disordered ($\Delta<\sigma$), and the experimentally observed zero-bias conductance peaks (ZBCP) are simply low-energy fermionic Andreev bound states (ABS) accidentally localized near one wire end (but not both).~\cite{pan2020physical,dassarma2021disorderinduced,ahn2021estimating,dassarma2023search,kouwenhoven2025perspective,zhang2017quantized} It was shown explicitly using the random matrix theory that strongly disordered nanowires have a small but experimentally relevant generic probability of producing almost-zero-energy non-topological ABS near the wire ends, which could mimic MZMs, thus leading to an erroneous identification of ABS as MBS.~\cite{pan2020generic} The experimentally studied systems were never in the topological phase, and the accidental ABS appeared through fine-tuning.
 A question then arises about the minimal necessary conditions for ascertaining the experimental MZM signatures, since the observation of ZBCP by itself is clearly insufficient.
 We have earlier studied this question of minimal experimental topological signatures in depth~\cite{pan2021threeterminal}, suggesting the necessary tunneling characteristics to be: (1) The observation of simultaneous ZBCP in local tunneling at both ends; (2) the observation of bulk gap closing/reopening signatures in nonlocal end-to-end tunneling precisely in the parameter regime where the ZBCP from the ends show up.
-Theoretical simulations can then further add sufficiency conditions by calculating the appropriate topological invariant, such as the Pfaffian or, more appropriately (for tunneling transport systems such as nanowires), the scattering matrix invariant (which is essentially equivalent to the Pfaffian invariant).~\cite{akhmerov2011quantized,fulga2011scattering,fulga2012scattering} The strictly theoretical binary values of the TI are $\pm 1$ corresponding to trivial/topological regimes in the long wire ($L\gg \xi$, $\Delta\gg\sigma$) pristine limit, which is the limit where topology can be uniquely defined.
+Theoretical simulations can then further add sufficiency conditions by calculating the appropriate topological invariant, such as the Pfaffian or, more appropriately (for tunneling transport systems such as nanowires), the scattering matrix invariant (which is essentially equivalent to the Pfaffian invariant).~\cite{akhmerov2011quantized,fulga2011scattering,fulga2012scattering} The strictly theoretical binary values of the {topological invariant (TI)} are $\pm 1$ corresponding to trivial/topological regimes in the long wire ($L\gg \xi$, $\Delta\gg\sigma$) pristine limit, which is the limit where topology can be uniquely defined.
 At the TQPT, the TI, by definition, vanishes.
 Other idealized thermodynamic topological invariants share similar binary properties since idealized topology is binary: the system is either topological or not—this is essentially the cartoon example of a topological donut either having a hole/handle or not, and the only way to go from one to the other (i.e., from having a hole/handle to not having one) is to have a topological phase transition.
 For ideal systems, this definition is unique and precise.